SinazoD/HTML-CSS/README.md

 The html span element is a generic inline container for inline elements and content It is used to group elements for styling purposes(by using the class or Id attribute) The span is used as a inline part.
+INTRODUCTION TO CSS
+CSS is used to make web pages look better and more appealing.
+It stands for Cascading Style Sheets.
+We can style the web pages by changing fonts, colors and spacing.